lynnpye/waymaker/README.md

 The custom waypoint set to save new waystone waypoints to.
 Only used if 'Target Custom Waypoint Set' is true.

+## Why This Mod?
+There exists a mod, [Waystones2Waypoints (w2w)](https://www.curseforge.com/minecraft/mc-mods/waystones2waypoints), but it hasn't been updated for 1.18.2.

+If built-in support for Waystone waypoint updates becomes available, this mod would no longer be needed.
+In the meantime, here it is.

 ## Permissions
 Feel free to use my mod in your modpack.
 Please let me know if you do, as it's nice to hear from folks.